George Fowler Jones: Biography and work

-In addition to his architectural activities, Jones was a keen photographer in the very earliest days of the medium.
-He managed to become a pupil to William Fox Talbot, inventor of the negative/positive process.
+In addition to his architectural activities, Jones was a photographer in the very earliest days of the medium.
+He became a pupil to William Fox Talbot, inventor of the negative/positive process.
 Some of Jones' photographs of his own buildings and of York city, the earliest dating back to 1851, are to be found in the City of York Libraries and Archives; others at the City Reference Library, Leeds.
 A vast body of his photographic work, dating from the very earliest days of photography, now resides at the National Media Museum, Bradford.
-2,100 negatives, along with some prints, have been meticulously catalogued in a 340-page index.
+2,100 negatives, along with some prints, have been catalogued in a 340-page index.
 Scenes include some of his earliest commissions, at Castle Oliver, Parlington Hall, Garforth Church and Aberford Almshouses.
-The collection spans Jones' entire career and includes considerable numbers of images shot in Scotland, Ireland, Corsica, Belgium, Norway, Sweden and even New Zealand.
-Clearly Jones had a fondness for travel.
-Within the collection are several large negatives which Jones' records as being Fox Talbot's work, although this has been disputed by Larry Schaaf, author & expert on Fox Talbot.
+The collection spans Jones' entire career and includes images shot in Scotland, Ireland, Corsica, Belgium, Norway, Sweden and New Zealand.
+Within the collection are several large negatives which Jones' records as being Fox Talbot's work, although this has been disputed by Larry Schaaf, author and expert on Fox Talbot.

-Jones was also a proficient watercolorist, exhibiting at the Fine Art Exhibitions of 1880 (St Mary's Abbey) and 1885 (2 views of Norway & the Church of St John, Exmouth), probably other years also.
+Jones was also a proficient watercolorist, exhibiting at the Fine Art Exhibitions of 1880 (St Mary's Abbey) and 1885 (two views of Norway & the Church of St John, Exmouth), probably other years also.
 An auction in 1923 at Castle Oliver, in Ireland included 2 Views of Corsica by G.Fowler Jones and his son bequeathed another, Ajaccio Bay, Corsica.

 Jones contributed to Productions of the Leeds Photographic Society (1852), a book of photography by York residents.

 He died at home, Quarry Bank, Malton, North Yorkshire.
 Obituaries in The Builder Journal and 'RIBA' Journal, are both dated 11 March 1905.
 An obituary appeared in the Yorkshire Herald on 3 March 1905 and in The Yorkshire Gazette of 4 March 1905.
 This latter says -on Wednesday, after a short illness, at the age of 85 years.
 He had lived at Malton for many years, but worked in York.